-Tenure shall not be granted automatically, or for years of service, but shall result from action by the President following consultation with appropriate academic units.
+Tenure shall not be granted automatically, or for years of service, but shall result from action by the Provost following consultation with appropriate academic units.

-Tenure may be granted at the time of appointment by the President, following consultation with the Provost and the faculty of the academic department in which an individual would be assigned, or tenure may be granted at the time of appointment by direct action of the Board of Governors.
+Tenure may be granted at the time of appointment by the Provost following consultation of faculty of the academic department in which an individual would be assigned, or tenure may be granted at the time of appointment by direct action of the Board of Governors.
 In the case of tenure track appointees, tenure may be attained by faculty who hold the rank of Assistant Professor or above.
 Years in term of tenure track period are to be recorded on each of the faculty member’s yearly contracts.